 Y K. Chou, Christopher J. Evans

 White layers in hard turned surfaces are identified, characterized and measured as a function of tool flank wear and cutting speed.
-White layer depth generally increases with flank wear.
+White layer depth progressively increases with flank wear.
 It also increases with speed, but approaches an asymptote.
-A thermal model based on Jaeger?s moving heat source problems (J.C.
+A thermal model based on Jaeger? s moving heat source problems (J.C.
 Jaeger, Moving source of heat and the temperature at sliding contacts, in: Proceedings of the Royal Society, NSW, vol. 56, pp. 203-224) is applied to simulate the temperature field in machined surfaces and to estimate white layer depth in terms of the penetration depth for a given critical temperature.
 The analysis shows good agreement with the trend in experimental results.
 White layer formation seems to be dominantly a thermal process involving phase transformation of the steel, possibly plastic strain activated; flank wear land rubbing may be a primary heat source for white layer formation.
 A strong material dependence of surface alteration is also observed.
 Published by Elsevier Science Ltd.

 International Journal of machine Tools and Manufacture

 Hard turning, phase transformation, surface integrity, White layer